 If your domain name is infringing on another brand’s trademark you may be forced to hand over your domain and shut down your website.
 Be sure to check the trademark policies of other brands if it might impact your domain selection.

-It’s funny when it happens to someone else.
+It can be embarrassing if your domain name is a reference to something inappropriate.
 Before you register, check your domain name and make sure the meaning can’t be misconstrued.
 You can read some of the worst domain name choices here.